Amazon Rainforest birds’ bodies transform due to climate change

-Category: Climate Hits: 1The most pristine parts of the Amazon rainforest devoid of direct human contact are being impacted by human-induced climate change, according to new research.
+Category: Climate Hits: 7The most pristine parts of the Amazon rainforest devoid of direct human contact are being impacted by human-induced climate change, according to new research.
 New analyses of data collected over the past four decades show that not only has the number of sensitive resident birds throughout the Amazon rainforest declined, but the body size and wing length have changed for most studied species.
 These physical changes in the birds track increasingly hot and dry conditions in the dry season, from June to November.

 Read more https://www.sciencedaily.com/releases/2021/11/211113072507.htm